llmware-ai/llmware/README.md

 **Saturday, May 18 - v0.2.14**
 - New OCR image parsing methods with [example](https://github.com/llmware-ai/llmware/tree/main/examples/Use_Cases/slicing_and_dicing_office_docs.py)
-- Adding first part of logging improvements (WIP) in Configs and Models.
+- Adding the first part of logging improvements (WIP) in Configs and Models.
 - New embedding model added to catalog - industry-bert-loans.
 - Updates to model import methods and configurations.